La Concepción botanical gardens

 The history of La Concepción

-After the death of the Basque couple, La Concepción was taken over by Amalia’s brother, Horacio Echevarrieta, who kept the estate in perfect condition until he died in 1963, which signalled the start of a period of decline for the estate, whose buildings and gardens were abandoned.
+After their death, Amalia’s brother, Horacio Echevarrieta, took over La Concepción, which he maintained in perfect condition.
+When he died in 1963, this marked the beginning of a period of decline for the estate, whose buildings and gardens subsequently became abandoned.

 Getting to Malaga Botanical Gardens